 The property forms part of a block of flats.
 It has been assumed that maintenance/repair costs of the common parts of the building, including any common repair matters detailed within this report, will be shared equitably between the co-proprietors.
 This matter, together with any factoring arrangements in place, should be confirmed.

-It should be confirmed is any factoring arrangements are in place of the upkeep of common areas.
 The building factor should be asked to confirm that there are no planned or outstanding repair schemes for the building containing the flat.
 The flat may have a common building reinstatement policy.